psfinaki/Finelines/README.md

 The concept and implementation are influenced by the "Infrastructure as Code" projects and in particular by [Farmer](https://github.com/CompositionalIT/farmer/) which translates F# to ARM templates (JSON configuration) is a similar manner and for similar reasons.

+## Scope

+The project was written with Azure DevOps YAML pipelines in mind and therefore deals with the respective [schema](https://docs.microsoft.com/en-us/azure/devops/pipelines/yaml-schema).

+Nonetheless, most probably the whole thing can be rather easily generalized to support other CI/CD systems dealing with YAML.
+I would welcome this, it's just that I don't have experience with other engines yet.

 ## State of the art

-The current code is not supporting the whole [YAML schema](https://docs.microsoft.com/en-us/azure/devops/pipelines/yaml-schema) yet.
+The current code is not supporting the whole schema yet.

 Here's what's available:
 - Stages